-About Elin Elin mainly produces bespoke hand blown glass for lighting and sculpture by commission.
+About Elin Elin mainly produces bespoke hand blown decorative glass for lighting and sculpture by commission.

 Previous corporate clients are amongst: Oil & Gas UK, National Museum of Scotland and Glenfiddich.